General Dentistry

 Home Care

-• Avoid use of toothpastes with heavy abrasive powder as that may accelerate toothbrush related gum recession and wear away at exposed roots.
-Avoid mouthrinses that contain alcohol and are acidic in pH as that can damage your enamel with time.
+• Avoid using toothpastes with heavy abrasive powders; they may accelerate toothbrush-related gum recession and wear away at exposed roots.

 • If you notice bleeding or irritation, schedule an appointment sooner rather than later, as it can be an indication of gum disease.